Sampath-2613/Sampath-2613/README.md

 </ul>
 ---

-### 🚀 I am currently working on a project named Treasure Hunt
+### 🚀 I am currently working on a project named Gaming Application

-# 📲 Treasure Hunt
+# 📲 Gaming application

 Hello, I'm sampath, a Flutter developer passionate about creating seamless gaming experiences.
 Treasure Hunt is a full-fledged gaming platform replicating Treasure Hunt UI/UX, providing users with a smooth and efficient way to play the game.

 ## 🎮 *Features*
-- 🗺 *Interactive and dynamic treasure hunt game UI*
+- 🗺 *Interactive and dynamic game application UI*
 - 💨 *Smooth animations for a seamless experience*
 - 🔍 *Easy navigation with multiple game stages*
 - 🏆 *Leaderboards and progress tracking*